Daarwinmendez/Daarwinmendez/readme.md

 Hello!
-I'm Darwin Méndez, a developer from Santo Domingo, Dominican Republic, currently pursuing an Associate Degree in Artificial Intelligence at the Instituto Tecnológico de las Américas (ITLA).
+I'm Darwin Méndez, a developer from Santo Domingo, Dominican Republic, currently pursuing an Associate Degree in Artificial Intelligence at Instituto Tecnológico de las Américas (ITLA).
 I have experience in machine learning, data modeling, and Python programming.​

 On my GitHub profile, you'll find projects such as: